pinneylab/adk_evolutionary_landscape/README.md

 This is the in-progress code repository for the preprint ["Evolutionary-Scale Enzymology Enables Biochemical Constant Prediction Across a Multi-Peaked Catalytic Landscape"](https://www.biorxiv.org/content/10.1101/2024.10.23.619915v1).

-### Overview
+## Overview
 ___

-**As of 2024-12-16**:

-This repository is in progress, and currently contains statistics, plotting, and analysis code from the assoiciated figures as jupyter notebooks.
+This repository is in progress, and currently contains plotting and analysis code from the assoiciated figures as jupyter notebooks.

 The ProteinNPT model architecture is described in the associated [paper](https://papers.nips.cc/paper_files/paper/2023/hash/6a4d5d85f7a52f062d23d98d544a5578-Abstract-Conference.html) and code is available on [GitHub](https://github.com/OATML-Markslab/ProteinNPT).

-### Contents
+## Contents (needs to be updated)
 ___
   - figures:
     - **fig1-6**: plotting and statistics